 Fifth Third Bank explains how physician mortgages can help doctors and other medical professionals purchase a new home.

-New and established physicians face unique circumstances when buying a home.
-Those who’ve just come out of medical school often haven’t been able to earn or save all that much as they completed their education.
+Physicians can face unique circumstances when buying a home.
+Those who’ve just come out of medical school often haven’t started earning income yet or haven’t started saving for a down payment.
+Most of their focus has been on completing an education.
 And both established physicians and new graduates may have a significant amount of student loan debt.

-Fortunately, Fifth Third offers a mortgage product designed specifically for doctors.
-The mortgage offers a high loan-to-value ratio, which enables physicians to purchase homes with little or nothing down.
-The loans also treat student loan debt differently than other mortgages and don’t require the borrowers to carry mortgage insurance.
+Fortunately, Fifth Third offers a mortgage product designed to provide solutions specifically for doctors.
+The mortgage offers up to 100% financing, which enables physicians to purchase homes with little or nothing down.
+The program also views student loan debt differently than other mortgages for new doctors.
+Another key feature is that the loan doesn’t require physicians to carry mortgage insurance.

 Who Is Eligible for a Physician Mortgage Loan?

-The mortgages are available to individuals who have an MD, DO, DPM, DDS, DMD, DVM, and OD.
-“The product is for both new graduates of medical school and established physicians,” Schultz says.
+The mortgages are available to individuals who are licensed as a MD, DO, DPM, DDS, DMD, DVM, and OD.
+"The product is for both new graduates of medical school and established physicians," Schultz says.
 The loans aren’t specifically for first-time home buyers, though many new medical school graduates are purchasing their first house.
 Physicians can use the loans to buy a home or refinance a home they already own.

 Benefits of a Physician Mortgage